ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR/README.md

 continue the next day.
 As obtaining best.pt is problematic, the one used in the project tests is attached, adjusting the route of instruction 15 in GetNumberSpanishLicensePlate_Yolov8_MaxFilters

-As a result, inside the download folder, the directory runs\detect\trainN\weights( where in trainN, N indicates the last train directory created) in which the best.pt file is located, which is the base of the model and which is referenced in line 15 of the GetNumberSpanishLicensePlate_Yolov8_MaxFilters.py program (modify the route, the name of trainN, so that it points to the last train and best.pt created
+As a result, inside the download folder, the directory runs\detect\trainN\weights( where in trainN, N indicates the last train directory created, in which the best.pt file is located), best.pt is the base of the model and is referenced in line 17 of the GetNumberInternationalLicensePlate_Yolov8_Filters_PaddleOCR.py program (modify the route, the name of trainN, so that it points to the last train and best.pt created

-As obtaining best.pt is problematic, the one used in the project tests is attached,it must be  adjusted the route of instruction 17 in GetNumberInternationalLicensePlate_Yolov8_Filters_PaddleOCR.py
+As obtaining best.pt is problematic, the one used in the project tests is attached,it must be  adjusted the route in instruction 17 in GetNumberInternationalLicensePlate_Yolov8_Filters_PaddleOCR.py

 Run the program.